innovationinsoftware/policy-dev/lab4.md

    ```
 You should see `PASS`.
 Try changing the suffix to something else and observe the result.

+**How this works:**
+- `import "strings"` brings in the built-in `strings` library, which provides functions for working with text.
+- `main = rule { strings.has_suffix("sentinel", "nel") }` defines the main rule for the policy.
+It uses the `has_suffix` function from the `strings` import to check if the string `"sentinel"` ends with the substring `"nel"`.
+- If `strings.has_suffix("sentinel", "nel")` returns `true`, the rule passes and you see `PASS`.
+If you change the suffix to something that doesn't match, the rule will fail and you'll see `FAIL`.

+This pattern lets you use powerful string operations in your policies, making it easy to check names, patterns, or other text-based conditions.

 **Now try the following:**
 - Edit `strings-import.sentinel` to use `strings.has_prefix` instead:
   ```hcl